alexpach/better-gmail/README.md

 4) Click “Load unpacked” and select the project folder.
 5) In the extension’s “Details”, open “Extension options” to configure order and visibility.
 6) Open Gmail and use the new sidebar rows.
+7) Optional: Pin the toolbar icon; clicking it opens Options.

 Privacy
 - No analytics, no external network requests, and no data collection.